ABOUTOverview

 • an Adjunct Professor of Law at Griffith University;

-• an Adjunct Professor of Law at La Trobe University; and
+• an Adjunct Professor of Law at La Trobe University;

 • an Adjunct Professor in the Faculty of Health and Environmental Sciences at the Auckland University of Technology (AUT) in New Zealand.